Torchwood: Children of Earth: Broadcast

 Children of Earth was first broadcast on BBC One over five nights from 6 to 10 July 2009.
 It was the programme's first transmission on BBC One, after its first series debuted on BBC Three in 2006 and its second series moved to BBC Two in 2008.

 Internationally, it was broadcast in Australia from 7 July 2009 on UKTV Australia, and was shown from 20 July 2009 on Space in Canada and BBC America in the U.S. (the air date was set to coincide with the launch of BBC America's HD simulcast).

 Soundtrack

-Silva Screen released the soundtrack via MP3 on 10 July, and CD on 27 July.
-The CD features 40 tracks, 38 tracks divided between the five 'days' of the programme, the other two being the opening and closing theme.

-DVD release
+The soundtrack album was released on 7 July 2009, containing 40 tracks of incidental music composed by Ben Foster.

+Unlike with the Torchwood: Original Television Soundtrack the album was released simultaneously for download with the official release of 7 July 2009.

+Track listing

+Home media

 The Region 2 DVD release was released on 13 July 2009, followed by the Region 1 release on both DVD and Blu-ray on 28 July 2009.
 The Best Buy limited edition included the CD for the audio drama Lost Souls.
 Music for the fifth episode differed from the original broadcast version.
 The Region 4 DVD release became available on 1 October 2009.